rezamonadi/gp_C4/README.md

 The learned qso model is stored in `data/[training_release]/processed/learned_qso_model_[training_set_name].mat`.

-Processing spectra for DLA detection
+Processing spectra for Redshift Estimation
 ------------------------------------

 Finally, we may use our built model to compute the posterior